 🎁 GIFT VOUCHERS AVAILABLE 🎁

-As any marketing gurus or plannogrammers will tell you sorting out Christmas campaigns are mega intense.
-As a former magazine and set stylist I was accustomed to kick starting Xmas in July (summer in the N.H), as suppliers needed their wares shot for catalogues or trade show installations; ready to sell to retailers who in turn need stock landing in store - no doubt delayed this year.
+As any marketing guru or plannogrammer will tell you, sorting out Christmas campaigns are mega intense.
+As a former magazine and set stylist I was accustomed to kick starting Xmas in July (summer in the N.H), as suppliers needed their wares shot for catalogues or trade show installations; ready to sell to retailers who in turn need stock landing in store.

-Finding yourself at Parisian trade show halls during a Xmas show is intense - especially if you have a glitter phobia like I do!
+Finding yourself at Parisian trade show halls during an Xmas show is intense - especially if you have a glitter phobia like I do!
 So when it came to the silly season, I was generally last to install Xmas in my own home.
-Now as a Mum it’s different, I factor in both professions, but still can’t take any longer than a month of Christmas decorations; and I try to contain it to one room . . . .
+Now as a Mum and a Feng Shui consultant it’s different; but I still can’t take any longer than a month of Christmas decorations; and I try to contain it to one room . . . .

 Ready, steady, install

-If there was one silver lining to take from 2020, perhaps it’s the recycle, reuse notion that oft escapes Christmas fiends determined to replace decs - every year!
+If there was one silver lining to take from 2020’ covis cancel culture, perhaps it’s the recycle, reuse notion that oft escapes Christmas fiends determined to replace decs - every year!
 Supply chain issues, limited stock and on again, off again shop closures hopefully saw folks appreciate their dec stash.
-So when exactly to unfurl tissue wrapped baubles and detangle last years lights, is steeped in a seasonal cocktail of tradition, folklore, personal bias and how long your eyes can handle the visual display.
+But when exactly does one unfurl tissue wrapped baubles and detangle last year’s lights?

 If you’ve a little one in your home then an elf may pay a visit on Dec.
 1st, so trees are sometimes in place before then.